blake-regalia/graphy.js/interface.md

 ----
 ### **Namespace**
 A `hash` of namespaced suffixes where each entry links to a sets of objects (Literals) or to other nodes (NamedNodes or BlankNodes).

+Also, certain object protoype properties (such as `.length`) are overriden by defining them as `undefined` on this `hash` so that false positives are avoided.
+Obviously, if the predicate's suffix *is* `'length'`, then that property *will* be defined on the `hash`, as it should.
  - *{hash}* `[predicate_suffix: key]`
    - selects the set of objects corresponding to the predicate given by the current namespace prefix concatenated with `predicate_suffix`
      - > i.e., the keys are the strings leftover after removing the prefix IRI from the beginning of every predicate